Snapchat's losses soar, user numbers not so much

 Instagram hit 250 million daily users for its Snapchat-copycat product, Instagram Stories, in June, up from 200 million in April.
 That's far greater growth than Snapchat has seen.

-Snap's stock fell 15% in after hours trading Thursday following the earnings report.
+Snap's stock fell more than 15% in after hours trading Thursday following the earnings report.

 Snap has struggled since going public in March amid concerns about disappointing user growth, mounting losses, and the end of its stock lock-up period, which opens the door for insiders to sell their shares.